arvind-naidu/arvind-naidu.github.com/_posts/2013-09-16-share-localhost-with-anyone.md

 You’ll see something like this in your terminal:

+{% highlight javascript %}
-➜  project_name git:(develop) localtunnel 8000
+   project_name git:(develop) localtunnel 8000
    This localtunnel service is brought to you by Twilio.
-   Port 8000 is now publicly accessible from http://xxxx.localtunnel.com ...
+   Port 8000 is now publicly accessible from http://xxxx.localtunnel.com...
+{% endhighlight %}

 Now just share `http://xxxx.localtunnel.com` with whoever that needs to see your work.

-Subsequently you can just use localtunnel <port> to generate a public URL:
+Subsequently, you can just use localtunnel <port> to generate a public URL:

 {% highlight javascript %}
 $ localtunnel 8000